 Bad Idea #4: Posture Means Holding Still

 People think of posture as the opposite of movement – as something that you “hold.”
-As such, people often become quite stiff when they assume their “good” posture.
+As such, people often become stiff when they assume their “good” posture.
 This is a bad idea because it interferes with all the movements that must occur constantly during any posture.

 One movement that occurs almost constantly in most sitting and standing postures is turning the head from side to side to scan the horizon and take in sensory information.
 Each head movement, when executed optimally, requires movement of the neck and more subtle compensatory movements in the trunk and even pelvis.
-Move your head from side to side while sitting and you will feel your sit bones shifting slightly on your seat.
+Turn your head from side to side while sitting and you may feel your sit bones shifting slightly on your seat.
 Holding the head and trunk in a rigid position will restrict the freedom of these movements and make them stiffer and less comfortable.
 Try adopting your “good” posture and then see if you need to soften it a little to turn comfortably from side to side.
 Again, your brain won’t let you adopt a posture that prevents a quick and easy scan of the horizon, and therefore any such posture is doomed to fail.

-The bottom line is that posture is not a static position to be held, but rather a dynamic and constantly changing series of subtle movements that allow breathing, turning and reaching, preserves easy balance, and prepares for the the next movement.
+The bottom line is that posture is not a static position to be held, but rather a dynamic and constantly changing series of subtle movements that allow breathing, turning and reaching, preserves easy balance, and prepares for the next movement.

 Bad Idea #5: Straighter and More Symmetrical is Always Better

 Many people assume their posture will improve if they get “straighter” and more symmetrical.
 However, it is a bad idea to place too much emphasis on how your posture looks.
 More important is how it feels and what it can help you do.
 The visual emphasis on posture probably results from spending too much time looking at pictures of platonically ideal posture shown in books.
 Trying to deform your body into the shapes in these pictures can be a bad idea.